Parents, Carers and Guardians

 To find out more about all those available at the University of Gloucestershire check out our additional funding webpage.

 Our Money Advice Team are available to answer your questions.

-At the University of Gloucestershire, we have a broad range of accommodation offerings across Cheltenham and Gloucester and we guarantee accommodation for all first-year undergraduate, postgraduate and international students.
+At University of Gloucestershire, we have a broad range of accommodation offerings across Cheltenham and Gloucester and we guarantee accommodation for all first-year undergraduate, postgraduate and international students.

 Options include halls of residence like our Blackfriars development in the heart of Gloucester, and Pittville Student Village in Cheltenham and there is also university-approved housing and university registered lodgings.

-Check out our accommodation webpage to find out more about the accommodation available at the University of Gloucestershire and take a look around our halls of residence with our 360-degree virtual tours.
+Check out our accommodation webpage to find out more about the accommodation available at University of Gloucestershire and take a look around our halls of residence with our 360-degree virtual tours.